TedLeRoy/ubuntu-update.sh/README.md

 sudo chmod +x ubuntu-update.sh
 ```

-Being in the directory where the file resides when you run the command.
+being in the directory where the file resides when you run the command.

-You will not have to set the file executable if you create a local git repository and clone from Master.
+You will not have to set the file executable if you create a local *git* repository and clone from Master.

-## Warning
+### Warning

 Be sure you have read and understand what this file does before running it.